gaussalgo/MLP_2017_workshop_hadoop/Hadoop_clusters_4_data_science.md

 Being clear from a business perspective on what are the goals for adopting advance data analytics techniques and technology will help architects to create a better fit for purpose system at the right scale.

-* architectures based business cases requiring real-time data processing can be fundamentally different from those requiring computation across large datasets
+* architectures based on business cases requiring real-time data processing can be fundamentally different from those requiring computation across large datasets
-* understanding what type or workloads to expect help create a more specific design and avoid unnecessary/incorrect sizing
+* understanding what type or workloads to expect helps create a more specific design and avoid unnecessary/incorrect sizing

 ### Data strategy and governance

 **Data strategy** is mainly about step 1 being official and transparent to the company.
 Here are some ideas to consider:
 * Plan both short term and long term milestones.
 * Make realistic short term goals and ambitious long term goals.
 * Do not limit to solving issues in single departments.
+Get everyone's perspective early.
 * Monetization is more attractive then cost saving.

 **Data governance** can be done at different stages within the lifecycle.
 The main thing we tend to focus on is to be clear about roles and ownerships.